-It takes only 20 minutes to make and it is ideal for your keto sandwiches with only 3.6 grams of net carbs per slice!
-As usual, the recipe is at the bottom of the post, but you’ll find before it a number of useful tips to help you make this recipe!
+It takes only 20 minutes to make, and it is ideal for your keto sandwiches with only 3.6 grams of net carbs per slice!
+As usual, the recipe is at the bottom of the post, but you’ll find before it several useful tips to help you make this recipe!

 So this coconut flour bread recipe comes to the rescue!
 A dense, soft keto and eggless bread recipe!

 Keto bread is a low-carb diabetes-friendly bread made of low-carb flours and usually requires many eggs.
 Therefore, keto bread often has an eggy taste that most of us don’t appreciate.

 The reason why keto bread uses so many eggs is simple.
 Low-carb flours are high in fibers, wheat-free, and starch-free.
 Starch and wheat usually bind ingredients in regular bread, forming a bulk.

 To hold ingredients together, people often use eggs in keto bread recipes to create a bulky, soft, fluffy bread loaf.
 However, an egg is not the only solution to make keto bread loaves.

 I am so excited to show you how you can actually make keto bread eggless!